Anxiety therapists in Aurora, Colorado CO

 Licensed Professional Counselor, LPC, LAC

-Anxiety is a very common issue and highly treatable by the process of expanding your window of tolerance for emotions, which decreases anxiety.
+Anxiety is a very common issue and treatable by the process of expanding your window of tolerance for emotions, which decreases anxiety.
 My style is work at a pace your nervous system can embrace - whatever that pace is for each person.

 In-Person in Aurora, CO 80015

-Online in Aurora, Colorado
+Online in Aurora, CO Colorado

 Kim Colna